jxthyatt/Translate-thEn-Adapt/README.md

 * **Note:** A and B refer to federated domain adaptation and source-free domain adaptation in the field of DDA.
 RIPU will stand aside from the peer comparison since it acts as active domain adaptation to use a few target labels.

-We visualize examples of foggy scene understanding in demo “from [GTA5](https://download.visinf.tu-darmstadt.de/data/from_games/) to [Foggy Cityscapes](https://www.cityscapes-dataset.com/)” (here model is tested on Foggy Cityscapes dataset).
+We visualize examples of foggy scene understanding in demo “from [GTA5](https://download.visinf.tu-darmstadt.de/data/from_games/) to [Foggy Cityscapes](https://www.cityscapes-dataset.com/)” ( :warning: here model is tested on Foggy Cityscapes dataset).
 Compared to federated or source-free DDA baseline, our TEA (DisCoGAN+ProRA) obtains 55.26% in mIoU to reach state-of-the-art performance for SFSU.
 <p align="center">
 <img src="assets/Fig9.pdf" width="700px"/></p>